Hyleax/lg-birthdays/README.md

 ## **Sprint 2: Message Card Functionality**

 ### **Frontend Tasks**
-1. Design a UI for creating a message card.
+1. Design a UI for a form to creating a message card.
 2. Display all message cards in a list or grid format.
 3. Add a filter to omit empty message cards in the view.
 4. Create an admin-only view to display empty message cards upon entering a code.